LonerHermitNEET/Matthew/Matthew.md

 # Chapter 49 - The Witchman's Grace: A Symphony of Destruction and Redemption

-A note from LonerHermitNEET

-I apologize for the 33-min delay.
-I appreciate your understanding.

 Matthew's coalition began moving, their steps careful, their eyes engaged, and their soul brimming with fervor, one backed by patience and a sense of purpose.
 Matthew united them under a common banner of having known him and seen him perform.

 He was a dancer with a choir, and they were his choir, singing his songs and performing until he was fully done.